 What does the Chi Omega membership experience look like in light of social distancing?
 Are they still connected?

 Since 1895, Chi Omega has been providing a deeply impactful experience for our Sisters, giving them authentic friendships and helping one another cultivate a lifetime of purpose.
 Our commitment remains the same today as it has over the past 125 years – even during the pandemic.

-During the COVID-19 outbreak, chapters have seamlessly transitioned to virtual membership experience.
+During the COVID-19 outbreak, chapters seamlessly transitioned to virtual membership experience.
 With the support of local alumnae advisors and Regional Directors at the Executive Headquarters, every chapter developed a plan to promote virtual connection.
-Chapters have been utilizing creative ideas and technology to still provide a Sisterhood based on authentic connections and friendships.
+Chapters have been utilized creative ideas and technology to provide a Sisterhood based on authentic connections and friendships.
+Now, whether they are back campus with in-person classes or continuing with a remote format, our members continue to stay authentically connected.
 Some examples include the following:

 - Establishing pen pals within the chapter

 - Organizing career panels hosted by alumnae